dennisXZX/web-developer-notes/Git.md

 `git tag -n5` to list all tags along with the first 5 lines of annotations for each tag.

-`git show-ref --tags` to list all tags and what commit they are pointing to.
+`git show-ref --tags` to list all tags and what commit each tag is pointing to.

-`git tag --points-at fc19c45946230064b759616c0d99e3a1ff5b1a41` to list all tags pointing at a commit.
+`git tag --points-at fc19c45946230064b759616c0d99e3a1ff5b1a41` to list all tags that pointing at a commit.

 `git push --tags` to push tags to remote repository.

 Using a tag name like v1.0.0 is called semantic versioning.
 The first number represents a major release which would introduce breaking changes.
-The second number means a minor release while the last one is for patch release.
+The second number means a minor release for adding new features.
+The last one is for patch release indicating bug fixes.

 #### git blame